Tuna Salad

 How To Make Tuna Salad

-Then, add the mayonnaise, celery, red onion, parsley, and dijon mustard to the bowl.
-Use a fork to mix everything together, while breaking up any large pieces of tuna.
-Season with salt and pepper to taste – and that’s it!
+Mix and serve.
+Use a fork to mix everything while breaking up any large pieces of tuna for your desired texture.
+Then, season with salt and pepper and give it another mix.

 Tuna Salad Variations

-• Lettuce Wrap: Use butter lettuce leaves for a lighter, low-carb option.
+• Tuna Wrap: Wrap the salad in tortillas (like my cassava flour tortillas) or use butter lettuce leaves for a light, low-carb option.

-• Stuffed Avocado or Tomato: Stuff it into avocado or tomato halves.
+• Stuffed Avocado or Tomato: Scoop the salad into avocado or tomato halves for a fresh and flavorful presentation, like my tuna stuffed avocados!

 More Easy Salad Recipes